logzio/logz-docs/_source/logzio_collections/_prometheus-sources/telegraf-github.md

 ## Overview

+GitHub is a Git repository hosting service.
 Telegraf is a plug-in driven server agent for collecting and sending metrics and events from databases, systems and IoT sensors.

 To send your Prometheus-format Github metrics to Logz.io, you need to add the **inputs.github** and **outputs.http** plug-ins to your Telegraf configuration file.